TITLE 68: PROFESSIONS AND OCCUPATIONS

 • Noninteractive self-study CPE that does not employ interactive features.
 Examples include videos, books and audiotapes for which the participant must complete and submit an examination for grading without knowledge of which questions are answered incorrectly or why.
 Credit hours for noninteractive self-study CPE shall be allowed on the basis of one-half of the average completion time determined by the sponsor.
 Noninteractive self-study CPE shall qualify if it meets all other requirements of this Section and Section 1420.72, it indicates average completion time on the course material, and it provides some mechanism or process by which to provide evidence of satisfactory completion by the licensee beyond certification by the licensee.
 In no case shall credit for noninteractive self-study CPE be given for more than 60 hours during any renewal period.
 Additionally, not more than 80 hours during any renewal period may consist of a combination of interactive and noninteractive self-study CPE.

 B) A licensee who serves as an instructor, speaker or discussion leader of an approved provider will be allowed CPE credit for actual presentation time, plus actual preparation time of up to 2 hours for each hour of presentation.
-Time shall not be allowed for repetitious presentations of the same CPE.
-In no case shall credit for actual time of presentation and preparation be given for more than 60 hours during any renewal period.
+CPE credit shall not be allowed for repeat presentations of the same CPE.
+In no case shall more than 60 hours of credit be given for presentation or preparation time during any renewal period.

-C) CPE credit will be allowed for actual authorship of published articles and books, provided the subject matter of the article or book complies with this Section and Section 1420.72.
-CPE credit shall be allowed for actual time spent in writing or researching, but in no case shall credit for authorship of published articles or books be given for more than 30 hours during any renewal period.
+C) CPE credit will be allowed for authorship of published articles and books, provided the subject matter of the article or book complies with this Section and Section 1420.72.
+CPE credit shall be allowed for actual time spent in writing or researching, but in no case shall more than 30 hours of credit be given during any renewal period.

 D) Acceptable evidence of completion of verifiable CPE includes: